eelcodijkstra/html-tutorial/pjs-0/Notes.md

 * we may prevent this by the use of a condition;
     * alternatives: next action/drawing to the right, or below
 * this is a first step towards recursion...
+* the use of buttons for user-defined functions can be seen as a first step towards testing, and test-driven development.
+Can we exploit this still further?

 ## Notes